opulo-inc/docs/docs/semi-assembly-3-1/index.md

 It is completely open source and hackable.
 The main controller has three AUX ports, allowing anyone to add on peripherals or communicate with other machines.

 !!! danger "Warning"
     This documentation corresponds with a specific machine **Version Number**.
 The Version Number represents what version of hardware your machine has.
 If you're building a Semi-Assembled LumenPnP, **you have a v3.1.0+ machine, and these docs are for you!** You should see "v3.1.X" on the pamphlet that was included in your kit.
 If you see "v2" on your pamphlet, use [these instructions](../byop/index.md) for your machine.
+If you see "v3.0.X" on your pamphlet, use [these instructions](../semi-assembly/index.md).

 ## Before you begin